Operation Defensive Shield: Human rights groups

+Destruction of infrastructure and property

+Scholars have noted "the Israeli military systematically destroy[ing] West Bank infrastructure, including roads, water-treatment and power-generating plants, and telecommunications facilities, as well as official database and documents" during the Operation.

 Destruction of Palestinian Authority property

 The UN report noted that "United Nations agencies and other international agencies, when allowed into Ramallah and other Palestinian cities, documented extensive physical damage to Palestinian Authority civilian property.
 That damage included the destruction of office equipment, such as computers and photocopying machines, that did not appear to be related to military objectives.
 While denying that such destruction was systematic, the Israeli Defence Forces have admitted that their personnel engaged in some acts of vandalism, and are carrying out some related prosecutions."

 Cheryl Rubenberg writes that data and records held by Palestinian civilian institutions were systematically destroyed by the IDF; among the institutions affected were the Palestinian Central Bureau of Statistics (PCBS), the Palestinian Authority's Ministries of Culture, Education and Health, and the Palestine International Bank.

-Amira Hass, an Israeli reporter for Ha'aretz, criticized the IDF for targeting computer files and printed records, dubbing the offensive "Operation Destroy the Data".
-She wrote that "this was not a mission to search and destroy the terrorist infrastructure ...
+Amira Hass, an Israeli reporter for Haaretz, criticized the IDF for targeting computer files and printed records, dubbing the offensive "Operation Destroy the Data".
+She wrote that "this was not a mission to search and destroy the terrorist infrastructure. ...
 There was a decision made to vandalize the civic, administrative, cultural infrastructure developed by Palestinian society".